-Balon participates in the hunt for a hart in the kingswood with Robert I Baratheon.
+Balon participates in the hunt for a hart in the kingswood with King Robert I Baratheon.
 He returns to the capital before the king is wounded by a boar, however.
-Balon is suggested by Lord Petyr Baelish as a possible ally for Eddard Stark, Hand of the King, in a power struggle against Queen Cersei Lannister, but Ned chooses to recruit the gold cloaks instead.
+Balon is suggested by Lord Petyr Baelish as a possible ally for Lord Eddard Stark, the Hand of the King, in a power struggle against Queen Cersei Lannister, but Ned chooses to recruit the gold cloaks instead.

 A Clash of Kings

-During a dinner given by Lady Tanda Stokeworth, Lord Gyles Rosby raises his glass "to the health of the king," and Balon replies that three glasses would be needed (for Joffrey, his uncle Renly, and Robb Stark, the new King in the North).
-The joke is meant to raise the spirits of the guests, but Lord Varys reports it to Tyrion Lannister, the acting Hand of the King.
+During a dinner given by Lady Tanda Stokeworth, Lord Gyles Rosby raises his glass "to the health of the king", and Balon replies that three glasses would be needed (for Joffrey, his uncle Renly, and Robb Stark, the new King in the North).
+The joke is meant to raise the spirits of the guests, but Lord Varys reports it to Tyrion Lannister, the acting Hand.
 Tyrion decides not to follow up on it as he believes Balon made a harmless jest.

-Ser Balon is among the party that sees Princess Myrcella Baratheon off to Dorne, watching the ceremony in the company of Queen Cersei, and he bears a Lannister lion banner alongside the Baratheon stag carried by Ser Aron Santagar.
+Balon is among the party that sees Princess Myrcella Baratheon off to Dorne, watching the ceremony in the company of Queen Regent Cersei, and he bears a Lannister lion banner alongside the Baratheon stag carried by Ser Aron Santagar.
 Balon survives the riot when the party is attacked by a raging mob.
-Balon is chosen for the Kingsguard by Cersei to replace Ser Preston Greenfield, who died in the riot.
+Balon is chosen for the Kingsguard by Cersei to replace Ser Preston Greenfield, who was killed in the riot.
 Tyrion approves of the choice.

 A Storm of Swords

 A Feast for Crows

 Balon is abruptly re-assigned by Queen Regent Cersei Lannister to bring Doran Martell, Prince of Dorne, the skull of Ser Gregor Clegane, though Cersei also commands him to carry out another secret assignment.